 This shows that var appears in both foo and goo, but in foo it only appears in the function header. my field is referenced in goo but is external to it, so appears as a Global to goo.

-The dot, dash and semi-colon characters only serve as alignment decorators and have no special meaning.
+Dots, dashes, colons and arrows only serve as alignment decorators and have no special meaning.

-5.6 OUTPUT Group
+5.7 OUTPUT Group

 The OUTPUT group contains user commands that change the way in which arrays are displayed in a Session.